Nearsoft/jobs/readme.md

 * Conference speaker
 * Front End knowledge
 * Include a brief description of the project, design and UX process

+### Portfolio

+Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
+Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
+File type: jpg, png or prototypes in InVision.

+Send your cv and portfolio to aquijada@nearsoft.com

 ## Credit